 Figure 1: Comparative quantitative phytochemical analysis of leaves of C. cajan and C. odorata.

-3.2 Result of Proximate analysis of C. cajan and C. odorata
+3.2 Result of Proximate nutrient analysis of C. cajan and C. odorata

 The results of proximate composition of C. cajan and C. odorata revealed the moisture content, ash content, crude protein, crude fat, crude fibre and carbohydrate content of the leaves (figure 1).
-Carbohydrate contents were significantly higher (p<0.05) in the C. cajan leaves than in the C. odorata leaves while the ash, moisture, crude protein, crude fat and crude fibre contents were significantly higher (p<0.05) in the C. odorata leaves than that of C. cajan leaves (figure 1).
+Carbohydrate contents were significantly higher (p<0.05) in the C. cajan leaves than in the C. odorata leaves while the ash, moisture, crude protein, crude fat and crude fibre contents were significantly higher (p<0.05) in the C. odorata leaves than that of C. cajan leaves (figure 2).